protofire/big-number-input/README.md

 export default App
 ```

-* In this case the input value is 1000000 and the rendered value will be 1.
+In this case the input value is 1000000 and the rendered value will be 1.
 If the user changes it to 2 in the UI the onChange will be called with 2000000.

 The required props are:

-- `decimals`: The number of decimals you want to use, or `null` if you want the input to start empty
+- `decimals`: The number of decimals you want to use
 - `value`: A string with the raw value that will be used by the input, eg. 1000000.
-- `onChange`: A function that receives the new raw value, or `null` when the input is empty
+- `onChange`: A function that receives the new raw value, or an empty string when the input is empty

 Then you have a bunch of optional props you can use: